InternetFreedomFoundation/archive/content/post/its-time-to-stop-data-breaches-and-security-vulnerabilities-we-write-to-the-it-ministry-saveourprivacy.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["Parliament", "Data Protection", "SaveOurPrivacy", "Breaches"] date = 2020-06-05T02:20:00Z description = ""
+categories = ['Parliament', 'Data Protection', 'SaveOurPrivacy', 'Breaches'] date = 2020-06-05T02:20:00Z description = ''
 draft = false
-slug = "its-time-to-stop-data-breaches-and-security-vulnerabilities-we-write-to-the-it-ministry-saveourprivacy"
+slug = 'its-time-to-stop-data-breaches-and-security-vulnerabilities-we-write-to-the-it-ministry-saveourprivacy'
-summary = "The Committee on IT is meeting on June 10, 2020 to discuss the issue of, \"Citizens data security and privacy\".
-We are hopeful it puts questions on Aarogya Setu and Data Breaches to the Ministry of IT. " tags = ["Parliament", "Data Protection", "SaveOurPrivacy", "Breaches"] title = "The Committee on IT is meeting next week! #SaveOurPrivacy"
+summary = 'The Committee on IT is meeting on June 10, 2020 to discuss the issue of, "Citizens data security and privacy".
+We are hopeful it puts questions on Aarogya Setu and Data Breaches to the Ministry of IT. ' tags = ['Parliament', 'Data Protection', 'SaveOurPrivacy', 'Breaches'] title = 'The Committee on IT is meeting next week! #SaveOurPrivacy'

 +++